JamieBort/Portfolio-Website/README.md

   b.

 - [ ] 7.
 Make it correct semantically.
+So that it is inclusive/web accessable.
 - [ ] 8.
 First build it for mobile users.

   - [ ] a.
 For the showcase buttons give the option to load the site or go to the github repo.
 Use a modal box.